TensorMixedStates: a Julia library for simulating pure and mixed quantum states using matrix product states: Examples

 We show here how the library can be used to simulate a dissipative system with bosonic degrees of freedom.
 The unitary part of the dynamics is generated by a free (quadratic) boson Hamiltonian on a chain:

-The model contains a single Lindblad term which acts as a particle source at center (site $i=0$) of the chain, at a rate parameterized by $\Gamma$:\footnote{Compared with Eq.~2 of Ref.~\cite{krapivsky_free_2020}, the factor 2 in the equation below comes from a different normalization used in their Lindblad equation.}
+The model contains a single Lindblad term which acts as a particle source at the center (site $i=0$) of the chain, at a rate parameterized by $\Gamma$:\footnote{Compared with Eq.~2 of Ref.~\cite{krapivsky_free_2020}, the factor 2 in the equation below comes from a different normalization used in their Lindblad equation.}

-Coding such model can be done by defining the following \verb"evolver":
+Coding such a model can be done by defining the following \verb"evolver":

 This model is quasi-free and has been studied analytically by Krapivsky {\it et al.}~\cite{krapivsky_free_2020} in the case where the chain is empty at $t=0$.
-In dimension one, the model displays a phase transition separating a regime ($\Gamma<2$) where the total number of bosons $N_{\rm tot}(t)=\sum_i \langle b^\dag_i b_i \rangle$ grows quadratically and a regime ($\Gamma>2$) where $N(t)$ grows exponentially.
+In dimension one, the model displays a phase transition separating a regime ($\Gamma<2$) where the total number of bosons $N(t)=\sum_i \langle b^\dag_i b_i \rangle$ grows quadratically and a regime ($\Gamma>2$) where $N(t)$ grows exponentially.
 We illustrate here the use of the TMS library to study the small $\Gamma$ regime.
-To perform some simulation one has to specify some maximum boson occupation of the sites.
-To set the maximum occupation to 4 throughout the system and to start with an empty state in a mixed state representation one can write:
+To perform the simulation of this model one has to specify the maximum boson occupation of the sites.
+To set the maximum occupation to 4 throughout the system and to start with an empty state in a mixed state representation, one can write:

-In Fig.~\ref{fig:boson} the simulation results are compared with a numerically exact solution of the model.
+In Fig.~\ref{fig:boson} the simulation results are compared with the exact solution of the model.
 The exact solution is obtained by solving a set of $N^2$ linear differential equations for the quantities $\langle b^\dagger_i b_j \rangle$.
 These equations are given in Eq.~10 of \cite{krapivsky_free_2020}.
-Two quantities are displayed in Fig.~\ref{fig:boson}: the density profile $\langle b^\dag_i b_i \rangle$ (top panel) at time $t=1$ and $t=5$, and the evolution of $N(t)$, the mean number of boson (bottom panel).
-Up to time $t\simeq 5$ this simulation carried out using the W$^{\rm II}$ algorithm at order 4 with a time step $\tau=0.1$ and a maximum bond dimension $\chi=200$ appears to describe the dynamics quite accurately.
-Due to the large local Hilbert space dimension of such bosonic system is however not straightforward to obtain accurate results at longer times.
-For this reason, checking the asymptotic results derived analytically in~\cite{krapivsky_free_2020} would require some relatively heavy simulations.
+Two quantities are displayed in Fig.~\ref{fig:boson}: the density profile $\langle b^\dag_i b_i \rangle$ (top panel) at time $t=1$ and $t=5$, and the mean number of bosons $N(t)$ (bottom panel).
+This simulation is carried out using the W$^{\rm II}$ algorithm at order 4 with a time step $\tau=0.1$ and a maximum bond dimension $\chi=200$, and it appears to accurately describe the dynamics up to time $t\simeq 5$.
+Due to the large local Hilbert space dimension of such a bosonic system, it is however not straightforward to obtain accurate results at longer times.
+For this reason, checking the asymptotic results derived analytically in~\cite{krapivsky_free_2020} would require much longer simulations (the present calculation for the bosonic model, up to time $T=5$, with $\chi=200$ and $dim=5$ already required 100 hours on CPU time with 8 threads running in parallel).